Morthor/flutter_todo_app_talk/README.md

 # A Flutter To-do App

-This project is part of talk introducing Flutter to new developers.
+This project is part of a talk introducing Flutter to new developers.

 ## Requirements
 - List of items